Baricodes/Baricodes/README.md

 - 👋 Hi, I’m @Baricodes
-- 👀 I’m interested in backend engineering!
+- 👀 I’m interested in backend & front-end engineering!
 - 🌱 I’m currently learning AWS!
 - 💞️ I’m looking to collaborate on something that helps others!
 - 📫 How to reach me?
 If you have my resume you can email me or use linkedin!